RapidAPI/DevRel-Stack-Data/learn/courses/learn-rapidapi-hub-provider/modules/rapidapi-hub/lessons/02-api.md

 You can specify your API using the following options:

-- Kafka.
+- Kafka
-- Specifying a GraphQL Schema.
+- Specifying a GraphQL Schema
-- Uploading a Postman Collection file.
+- Uploading a Postman Collection file
-- Create the spec using the RapidAPI UI.
+- Create the spec using the RapidAPI UI
-- Automating the spec by uploading your OpenAPI file.
+- Automating the spec by uploading your OpenAPI file

 You can select your preferred option and click on the **Add API** button to continue: